 Canon 1300D versus Fujifilm X-E2

 The Canon EOS 1300D (called Canon T6 in some regions) and the Fujifilm X-E2 are two digital cameras that were officially introduced, respectively, in March 2016 and October 2013.
 The 1300D is a DSLR, while the X-E2 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
 The Canon has a resolution of 17.9 megapixel, whereas the Fujifilm provides 16 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Canon 1300D and the Fujifilm X-E2 are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1300D – represents the basis for the calculations across all the size and weight measures).